Answered By: Lauren Felder Last Updated: Apr 06, 2020 Views: 56

 Answered By: Lauren Felder

 - Insert your USB drive into any USB port on the PC.
-If it will not fit into the front ports, USB extension cables are available at the reference desk, LCLC Lab, and Multimedia Services desk.
+If it will not fit into the front ports, USB extension cables are available at the reference desk, LCLC Lab, and the Digital Design Studio services desk.

 - The PC will indicate that it has detected the new hardware and is installing it.
 When it is finished installing, the message "Your new hardware is installed and ready for use" will appear.